McCLIM/McCLIM/Backends/beagle/README.txt

 2. When running the Listener (and other applications), the resize handle is not visible; it's there, but you can't see it.
 Grab and drag with faith and it should work anyway.

-3. There are not yet any aqua look and feel panes.
-Sorry, I'm trying to get everything else working first!

 7. Keyboard events are not handled "properly" as far as any OS X user will